 - Knowledge Base. giffgaff provides an online knowledge base with answers to frequently asked questions about the service.
 The knowledge base is maintained by members of the giffgaff community.

 - Community Forums.
 For non account-specific queries, giffgaff provides an online forum where questions can be asked around the clock.
-According to the giffgaff, the average response time is 90 seconds for questions posted in their forum with other members often racing to answer it so they can earn Payback rewards.
+According to the giffgaff, the average response time is 90 seconds for questions posted in their forum.
+Members are incentivised to answer other people’s questions so they can earn Payback rewards.

 - Ask an Agent.
 For account-specific queries, giffgaff provides an e-mail support service known as ‘Ask an Agent’.
 Common reasons to contact an agent might be account-related issues, balance queries or payment-related questions.
-It typically takes up to 24 hours to receive a response from a giffgaff agent.
+It can take up to 24 hours to receive a response from a giffgaff agent.

-Another unique feature of giffgaff is their Payback rewards system.
+giffgaff operates a Payback rewards system.
 This gives members the opportunity to earn cash or free credit by introducing friends to giffgaff or by posting in the giffgaff online community.